“Saffron Gatherer” from a Minoan fresco in Akrotiri, Santorini (1600 BC)

 Source: The Met Museum

-Hoop earrings appear in archaeological findings from many other ancient civilisation.
+Hoop earrings appear in archaeological findings from many other ancient civilisations.
 Etruscan goldsmiths were amongst the artisans who cast some of the most stunning designs ever seen using embellishments like beads, precious gemstones and flowers.

 Pair of Etruscan Gold and Garnet Earrings (4th - 3rd Century B.C).